hashicorp/terraform-azurerm-vault/examples/vault-consul-image/README.md

 # Vault and Consul AMI

-This folder shows an example of how to use the [install-vault module](https://github.com/gruntwork-io/terraform-vault-azure/tree/master/modules/install-vault) from this Module and the [install-consul](https://github.com/gruntwork-io/terraform-consul-azure/tree/master/modules/install-consul) and [install-dnsmasq](https://github.com/gruntwork-io/terraform-consul-azure/tree/master/modules/install-dnsmasq) modules from the Consul AWS Module with [Packer](https://www.packer.io/) to create an [Azure Managed Image](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer) that has Vault and Consul installed on top of Ubuntu 16.04.
+This folder shows an example of how to use the [install-vault sub0module](https://github.com/gruntwork-io/terraform-vault-azure/tree/master/modules/install-vault) from this Module and the [install-consul](https://github.com/gruntwork-io/terraform-consul-azure/tree/master/modules/install-consul) and [install-dnsmasq](https://github.com/gruntwork-io/terraform-consul-azure/tree/master/modules/install-dnsmasq) modules from the Consul Azure Module with [Packer](https://www.packer.io/) to create an [Azure Managed Image](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer) that has Vault and Consul installed on top of Ubuntu 16.04.